microsoft/fluentui/apps/fabric-website/src/pages/Overviews/ControlsPage/docs/android/ControlsOverview.md

-Fabric’s robust, up-to-date Android controls are built with Kotlin.
+Fabric’s robust, up-to-date Android controls are built with Kotlin and are fully compatible with Java.
 Look through the control list to see the building blocks that are available using Fabric Android.